-- Launch the VEA console from Start > All Programs > Veritas > Veritas Storage Foundation > Veritas Enterprise Administrator or, on Windows 2012 operating systems, from the Apps menu in the Start screen. - Select a profile if prompted. - 2 Click Connect to a Host or Domain. - In the Connect dialog box select the host name from the pull-down menu and click Connect. - To connect to the local system, select localhost.
+Launch Veritas Enterprise Administrator from the Apps menu on the Start screen.

+Select a profile if prompted.

+- 2 Click Connect to a Host or Domain. - In the Connect dialog box select the host name from the pull-down menu and click Connect. - To connect to the local system, select localhost.
 Provide the user name, password, and domain if prompted. - To start the New Volume wizard, expand the tree view under the host node to display all the disk groups.
 Right click a disk group and select New Volume from the context menu.